What Learning To Drive At 34 Is Teaching Me About Life

 I realise now how different my life would have been if I had passed my driving test in my early 20s.
 How many journeys would I have made?
 In recent years, some of my happiest moments have been spent in cars.

-In Ireland I sat beside my friend as she drove across mountain passes, along cliff tops and through Connemara National Park, where double rainbows followed us.
+There, I sat beside my friend as she drove across mountain passes, along cliff tops and through national parks, where double rainbows followed us.
 We drove through sunsets, we drove in the pitch dark.
-We woke up in one place on New Year’s Eve and by the end of New Year's Day we were already miles away.
+We woke up in one place on New Year’s Eve and by the end of New Year's Day, we were already miles away.
 During that week, we were answerable only to the rules of the road.

 We’ve now completed junctions and roundabouts.
 Next week, Ed and I will take on reversing.
 You can’t learn to drive instantly, it takes time.
 It is freeing, for once, to have rules that I can follow by the book.
 As much as driving gives me the sense of freedom of movement, it allows me to relinquish a certain amount of control because there are ways that you are supposed to do things.
 When you are stuck at a red light there is nothing you can do but surrender.
 It will change when it changes.
 You go when it says you can go.
 The deliberation is taken from you and you are momentarily free.